 How to deal with the Council Tax account when someone has passed away

-• The address of the property where they lived.
+• The name and address of the deceased person

 Discounts and Exemptions

-• the date probate is granted;
+• The date probate is granted

-• when the estate is settled.
+• When the estate is settled

 Council Tax Reduction and Housing Benefit

-If you have not previously claimed as a couple, you may wish to consider applying based on your current circumstances.
 If you have any doubt as to whether you may qualify or wish to know more information, please contact the Council’s Benefits Office by emailing benefits@milton-keynes.gov.uk or call on 01908 253100 for advice

-Executors are the people appointed in the will to deal with the estate of a person who has died.
+Executors are the people named in a will to manage the estate of someone who has died.
+When probate is granted, executors receive a document giving them the authority to handle the estate.

-The executor is not personally liable for Council Tax charges, but they must make payment of any outstanding bills due from the deceased estate before the estate is settled.
+Executors are not personally liable for Council Tax, but they must pay any outstanding bills from the estate before it is settled.
+If they can't make the payment, they should contact the council immediately.

 For information more information about executors, probate or if there is no will please visit https://www.gov.uk/applying-for-probate